PolusAI/nyxus/README.md

 These packages also have underlying dependencies and at times, these dependency resolution may appear challenging.
 We prefer     `conda` to help with resolving these dependencies.
 However, for users without access to a `conda` enviornment, we have also provided installation script to build and install all the dependencies except `Apache Arrow`.

 By default, Nyxus can be built with a minimal set of dependecies (Tiff support and Python interface).
-To build Nyxus with all the supported IO options mentioned above, pass `-DBUILD_WITH_ALL=ON` in the `cmake` command.
+To build Nyxus with all the supported IO options mentioned above, pass `-DALLEXTRAS=ON` in the `cmake` command.

 ### __GPU Support__
 Nyxus also can be build with NVIDIA GPU support.
 To do so, a `CUDA` Development toolkit compatible with the host `C++` compiler need to be present in the system.
 For building with GPU support, pass `-DUSEGPU=ON` flag in the `cmake` command.